UCLAdeepvision/CS188-Projects-2024Winter/_posts/2024-03-20-team10-trajectoryprediction.md

 ![Social GANs]({{ '/assets/images/team10/sgarch.png' | relative_url }})
 {: style="width: 100%; max-width: 100%; text-align: center;"}
+<em>Encoder-decoder structure connecting LSTM cells of the Social-GAN architecture with both generator and discriminator.
+[2]</em>

 The model: an RNN Encoder-Decoder generator and RNN-based encoder discriminator with variety loss to encourage the generator to explore various plausible paths while being consistent with provided inputs, combined with global pooling to encode information with respect to all agents in a given scene.
 In the provided figure, there are several key components, the initial generator ($$G$$), pooling module, and discriminator ($$D$$). $$G$$ takes in previous trajectories $$X_i$$ and encodes the history of individual $$i$$ as $$H_i^t$$ where $$t$$ indicates the current time.
 The pooling module takes input the hidden state of the currently observed hidden state for each individual and outputs a pooled vector $$P_i$$ for each person.
 The decoder then produces the future trajectory conditioned on the latest observed hidden state $$H_i^{t_{obs}}$$ and $$P_i$$. $$D$$ takes in as input whether or not the trajectory is real or fake and classifies them as socially acceptable or not.
 This allows for the generator to converge on a predicted series of probabilities for given agents within a scene.
 Given all agents in a scene $$X = X_1, X_2, …, X_n$$, the goal is to predict all future trajectories simultaneously such that the input trajectory of person i is defined as $$X_i = (x_i^t, y_i^t)$$ for a $$t=1,...t_{obs}$$  and the future trajectory is defined similarly with $$Y_i = (x_i^t, y_i^t)$$ from time steps $$t=t_{obs} + 1,...,t_{pred}$$.